kunzaatko/kunzaatko/README.md

 - [Term Project: "Blasius Solution by the Target Shooting Method"](https://github.com/kunzaatko/FluidBoundaryLayer): An exploration and implementation of the numerical _shot on target_ differential equation solver method and its use on the Blasius fluid dynamic boundary layer problem.
-- [Programming Project: "Blaf Game Engine"](https://github.com/kunzaatko/blaf): An implementation of the "blaf" game in C++ (incomplete).
 - [Course work: "Inverse Problems and Imaging"](https://github.com/kunzaatko/InverseProblemsAndImaging): Course work, homework and reports for the course with implementations, tests and analysis of the algorithms presented with figure scripts